HelllGuest/Lenovo-Thinkpad-P15-Gen1-Hackintosh/Source/README.md

 # Check loaded ACPI tables
 log show --predicate 'process == "kernel"' --last boot | grep "ACPI: SSDT"

-# Should show all 14 SSDTs loaded in order
+# Should show 14 SSDTs loaded in order (TBOLT-HOTPLUG is an alternate, not used)
 ```